 The latest iterations of Astro’s A50 sport offer all the same hallmarks of their last-gen brethren, and to be honest, we couldn’t be happier with that.
 The phenomenal headset remains among the best choices on our list — if you can justify the exorbitant price tag — granting you 5.8GHz wireless technology and virtual 7.1 surround sound within a solid, over-the-ear design.
 The uni-directional mic helps isolate your voice from surrounding background noise, while a built-in feature allows you to engage the mute function by simply flipping the boom upward.
 The three distinct EQ modes, terrific sound reproduction, and cross-platform support grant it even more appeal.

-This headset also nails all the feature points you’d expect from high-quality gear such as auto shutoff, hassle-free wireless connection, and long battery life.
-But most importantly, the A50 makes games more engrossing and entertaining, and it’s also compatible with PC and Mac.
-For the serious gamer seeking an incredible wireless experience, the A50 is a great choice … provided you’re willing and able to shell out the cash.
+This headset also nails all the feature points you’d expect from high-quality gear, such as auto shutoff, a hassle-free wireless connection, and long battery life.
+But most importantly, themakes games more engrossing and entertaining, and it’s also compatible with PC and Mac.
+For the serious gamer seeking an incredible wireless experience, the A50 is a great choice — provided you’re willing and able to shell out the cash.

 Read our full Astro Gaming A50 review

 Why should you buy this?
 It’s an affordable headset with great audio and chat functionality.